 Specifies the upper threshold value for the Peer delay in nanoseconds.
-If the value in the Peer delay [ns] column is greater than this value, then the device assigns the Disabled Port role to the port.
+If the value in the Peer delay [ns] column is greater than this value, then the device assigns the Disabled role to the port.
 The port is no longer 802.1AS-capable.
+See the AS capable column.